dr-schlange/nallely-midi/README.md

 * a web interface relying on a websocket protocol (named Trevor) which allows you to do graphically what you would ask Nallely to do in normal time (map devices, parameters, scalers),
 * interactive code playground in the browser (through Trevor UI),
 * small web-based widget oscilloscope integrated in the web interface,
-* save/reload patch for any MIDI device
+* save/reload preset for any MIDI device,
-* save/reload patch for full MIDI connection made with Nallely using Trevor
+* save/reload patch for full connection between MIDI devices and virtual devices,
+* random preset generator for MIDI devices and virtual devices,
+* full random patch generator (basic at the moment) with auto-generative capacity,
+* introspective API for auto-adaptive virtual modules (still unstable at the moment).

 Planned:
 * handle multiple banks per device/per section,